charlesmadjeri/whanos/README.md

 - Ansible installed on your local machine
 - A Debian-based VPS
 - SSH access to the VPS
+- A valid Kubernetes configuration file named kubeconfig.yaml in the project root

 ## Initial Setup